 - Abdominal cramping

 With so many withdrawal symptoms, it’s best to get help from a treatment center.
-The professionals at Southeast Addiction can help you get Kratom out of your system and start your recovery.
+The professionals at Southeast Addiction can help you get kratom out of your system and start your recovery.

-Kratom Withdrawal Complications
+Kratom Withdrawal Syndrome

 There isn’t as much research surrounding Kratom as there is with other substances.
 The reason for this is because Kratom only recently became popular and it’s not nearly as widely used as other substances.
 However, some research shows the psychoactive alkaloid chemicals in Kratom mimic those in opioid drugs.